Teacher-Guided Causal Interventions for Image Denoising: Orthogonal Content-Noise Disentanglement in Vision Transformers: Method

-\paragraph{Teacher-guided causal prior.} Denoising is ill-posed: multiple clean images can explain the same noisy observation.
+Denoising is ill-posed: multiple clean images can explain the same noisy observation.
 To improve identifiability and perceptual fidelity, we leverage a \textbf{Google Nano Banana Pro (NBP)-guided causal prior}.
 During training, for some samples we obtain an auxiliary teacher image $X^T$ by applying NBP in an image-to-image editing setting with a denoising/clean-up prompt.
-Prior evaluations suggest that NBP often produces high-quality, visually pleasing restorations (especially high- frequency details) in a zero-shot manner \cite{zuo2025nanobanana}.
+Prior evaluations suggest that NBP often produces high-quality, visually pleasing restorations in a zero-shot manner \cite{zuo2025nanobanana}.
 Since NBP outputs may contain plausible but input-inconsistent details, we adopt $X^T$ as a \emph{perceptual} target and enforce feature alignment with a fixed VGG extractor $\phi(\cdot)$:

-This distills semantic/texture priors from NBP \cite{hinton2015distill}, pulling $\hat{X}$ toward the natural- image manifold while remaining faithful to the input content.
-In implementation, we apply identical random crop/flip/rotation to $(X, X^T)$ to avoid misalignment.
+This distills semantic/texture priors from NBP \cite{hinton2015distill}, pulling $\hat{X}$ toward the natural-image manifold while remaining faithful to the input content.